Let Them Eat Gluten Free Cake

 Ingredients

-• 2¼ cups plus 2 tablespoon (331 g) Kim's gluten free flour blend (or any flour blend of your choice containing xanthan gum)
+• 2¼ cups plus 2 tablespoon (331g) Kim's gluten free all purpose flour blend (a store bought blend may be substituted, but hasn't been tested)

 • 2½ teaspoon baking powder